 The newly created pool will need to be added to the cephfs filesystem for use with any shares that have been created or planned to be created.

 - Log into any nodes of the ceph cluster and run the following command:

 ceph fs add_data_pool cephfs data_ec

-- Once the pool is added successfully, you can verify by going to the Filesystems section of your dashboard and cehck for what pools are available under cephfs
+- Once the pool has been successfully added, it can be verified by checking the Filesystems section of the Ceph Dashboard.
+Check for pools that are available under “cephfs”.

-Next, We will need to mount the existing ceph filesystem to run the command to tell the filesystem to use the newly created Erasure Coded pool for storage.
+The existing Ceph filesystem will need to be mounted for the filesystem to be able to use the newly created Erasured Coded pool for storage.

 setfattr -n ceph.dir.layout.pool -v data_ec /mnt/localceph

 - Run the following command on the mount location of the filesystem:

 The output from this command, “pool=data_ec” confirms the filesystem is using the Erasure Coded pool that has been created for storage.